webmasterkai/wayoffthegrid/docs/orientation/8-plumbing.md

 ### Main Head

 1. To the right of the sink are two grey push buttons.
 Water may be added to the bowl by pushing the lower left rocker switch.
-1. To begin flush procedure push the "Start" button.
-It's to the left of the sink.
+1. To begin flush procedure push the "Start" button located left of the sink.
 The status LED should be solid green.
-1. To the right of the sink is two buttons.
-The top push-button switch provides a simple flush mode by activating both the rinse water supply and the macerator discharge pump simultaneously.
+1. To the right of the sink are two buttons.
+The top momentary switch provides a simple flush mode by activating both the rinse water supply and the macerator discharge pump simultaneously.
 Push and hold this button as the toilet flushes.
-1. If needed the lower rocker switch offers independent control of the rinse water supply and discharge separately so the bowl water level can be easily raised or lowered.
+1. If needed the lower rocker switch offers independent control of the rinse water supply and discharge so the bowl water level can be easily raised or lowered.
 This provides a method of raising the water level (lower left button) when appropriate for user comfort.
 1. When underway use the lower right rocker-button to completely evacuate the toilet bowl.
 1. The Status LED should blink green.
 If blinking yellow the water is probably brackish and concentrated salt water needs to be added.